What is the Outstanding Tax Demand Notice Taxpayers receive u/s 156?

 On the Response to Outstanding Amount page, click Submit Response to submit a response to an outstanding demand.

 On the Response to Outstanding Amount page, select the Demand is Correct option and the disclaimer Once you submit the response as Demand is correct, then you cannot Disagree with Demand later on.
-Moreover, On the same page, select Not paid yet option and click Pay Now.
+Moreover, On the same page, select the Not paid yet option and click Pay Now.

 On successful payment, a success message is displayed along with a Transaction ID.